Estimated reading time: 5 minutes

 Unfortunately, most emergencies or disasters happen without much warning.
-Even those with some warning don’t allow enough time to come up with a disaster recovery plan.
+Even those with some warning don’t allow enough time to develop a disaster recovery plan.

-This planning process requires a team that is representative of your senior leadership, information technology systems, telephone systems, employees and facilities management.
+This planning process requires input from a team representing your senior leadership, information technology, telephone systems, employees, and facilities.

 There are typically three phases of any disaster or emergency.